Travel writer Isabelle Demenge explains how she’s putting a spring and a hop into family travel.

 The books are painstakingly researched.
 Demenge starts the writing process with an itinerary (“a grown up itinerary, I’m not even thinking about the kids at this stage”), then she researches and drafts up the background – the religion, the currency, the flag, the cultural traditions and so forth – and then the second part is the hands-on “things to do” section which weaves into the general information.
 This second part she makes up, then lays it out, prints it and hands it over to her kids to road-test.

 “Sometimes it’s great, it all works.
 Sometimes they come back and go no, mum, that bit was really lame.
-Over the years I’ve developed more of an idea about what works and what doesn’t.
 But luckily for me, I have three boys with very differing interests – one is passionate about drawing, one is very active, and so forth – so when I write, I’m always thinking, is there something here that will engage all of them?
 And then the book is passed on to Sarnel to work her magic and make it look fabulous.”

 The text is dense with information, so how does this work with younger readers?

-More books are in the pipeline, Mongolia hits the bookshelves this month, and then Demenge is thinking about Israel.
+More books are in the pipeline, Mongolia just hit the bookshelves this Summer and then Demenge is thinking about Israel.
 It seems you can’t put a good woman – or a good book – down.